Johnbastian/Ixhibition/README.md

 <br />
 <br />
 #Creating Packages
 It is encouraged to develop and use packages that utilise Ixhibition, especially packages that add more  animation sets and ones that provide additional functionality.
-However, in an attempt to streamline and standardise this such that multiple packages could be used in a project, a set of guidelines are provided to improve quality of life.
+However, in an attempt to streamline and standardise this such that multiple packages could be used in a project, a set of guidelines are provided.

 ##General Guidelines
-These are the guidelines for all packages:
+These guidelines apply to all packages:

 1. The package should request for an instance of ixhibition to be passed in as the parameter when the package is instantiated.
 E.g.